warewulf/warewulf/userdocs/contents/overlays.rst

 While some of this can be managed by services like DHCP, and other bits by configuration management, which can absolutely be done with Warewulf and many people choose to do, these are heavy-weight solutions to a simple problem to solve.

 Warewulf solves this with overlays and uses overlays in different ways through the provisioning process.
-A node and profile can install this overlays at two times:
+A node or profile can configure an overlay in two different ways:

-* Before boot, these overlays are called **system overlay** or **wwinit overlay**
+* An overlay can be configured to run during boot as part of the ``wwinit`` process.
+These overlays are called **system overlay** or **wwinit overlays**.
-* After boot into the running system which are the **runtime overlay** or **generic overlay**.
+* An overlay can be configured to run periodically while the system is running.
+These overlays are called **runtime overlays** or **generic overlays**.

-The default profile of warewulf has this two profiles enabled.
+The default profile has both a **wwinit** and a **runtime** overlay configured.

-Overlays are compiled for each compute node individually and should not contain static files.
+Overlays are compiled for each compute node individually.

 Defined Overlays
 ================

 System or wwinit overlay
 ------------------------
-This overlay contains all the nesscesary scripts for a warewulf installation.
-Its available before the `systemd` init is called and contains all configurations which are needed to bring up the compute node.
+This overlay contains all the nesscesary scripts to provision a Warewulf node.
+It is available before the `systemd` or other init is called and contains all configurations which are needed to bring up the compute node.
 It is not updated during run time.
 Besides the network configurations for

 * wicked
 * NetworkManager